 Many people don’t realize that you can actually convert your term policy into permanent insurance.
 The catch is that you have to convert it during the lifetime of the term policy.

-That’s right: many companies allow you to convert your term policy into permanent insurance.
+That’s right: many companies allow you to convert your term to permanent insurance.
 This will ensure your loved ones are protected into the future.

 This is especially important for older folks or people who may have developed a chronic health condition like diabetes or disease.
 For many people, if they wait until their old policy expires, the required medical exam will disqualify them from any policy.